 Inter-Association mobility from Saskatchewan to other provinces

-Professional engineers and geoscientists are entitled to registration in other provinces and territories of Canada under the Agreement on Internal Trade without being re-assessed.
-For issues with mobility applications to other provinces, please contact Tina Maki, P.Eng., Director of Registration, or the provincial Labour Mobility office.
+Professional engineers and geoscientists are entitled to registration in other provinces and territories of Canada under the Canada Free Trade Agreement without being re-assessed.

 Eligibility for mobility as a member-in-training varies by province.
 Contact the Association you wish to apply to for information.
 The policies and practices of other Associations are outside the control of APEGS.